Meet Our Strategic Partners

 Amit grew up in Kailua, Hawai’i and Te Whanganui-a-Tara Wellington, to Latine and Israeli parents.
 In Hebrew, ‘Amit’ means good friend.

-Amit Noy will be mentored by 2011 Arts Foundation Laureate, Lemi Ponifasio.
+Amit Noy is mentored by 2011 Arts Foundation Laureate, Lemi Ponifasio.

 Lemi Ponifasio is acclaimed internationally for his radical approach to theatre, activism, and collaboration with communities.
 While firmly established within the international avant-garde, Ponifasio grounds his work within communities and diverse Maori and Oceanic cultures, exploring complex forms of knowledge such as oratory, navigation, architecture, dance, performance, music, ceremony, philosophies, and genealogies as a driving force in emphasizing local-oriented arts, indigenous cultural recovery, language and knowledge, thought and narratives that have been silenced or excluded.